 As Stephanie has discussed at Inspiration Lab events, the concept of “work-life balance” may not be truly obtainable for a professional who is also a parent, but we can strive for more of a “work-life rhythm” or juggle.
 Some days I may have to give 80% of my time and energy to work and 20% to family, while other days may be quite the opposite.
 As long as I feel like my time and energy somewhat even out among my priorities over the course of a week or even a month, then I think I am doing my very best to maintain a rhythm in this busy season of life.
-I also realize that I am incredibly fortunate to have an amazing support system, including my husband, my parents, and my mother-in-law, all of whom are actively involved in raising our two incredible sons and encouraging me to achieve my professional goals.
+I also realize that I am incredibly fortunate to have an amazing support system of family members who are actively involved in raising our two incredible sons and encouraging me to achieve my professional goals.
 As a working mom, having the support of a “village” is probably my number one key to maintaining some semblance of a work-life rhythm.

 Managing the Personal and the Professional Just like in the real estate world, we need to know in our personal lives where we are competent and communicate where we are not.
 I’m not great at cooking, for example, so that’s something I am best outsourcing, which also allows me to maximize my quality time with my family.
 I try to communicate early and often with my personal “village” regarding our sons’ appointments, practices, deadlines, etc. Just as crucial is slowing down and taking one thing at a time, instead of getting overwhelmed by all of the tasks on a to-do list.
 Similar to in an office environment, calmness is contagious and I see that in my home and with my children consistently.
 And we can’t forget the importance of self-care.
 Burnout will become a real possibility if we don’t take care of ourselves.
 Take note if you find yourself making careless mistakes, not taking the time to spot problems, or even wishing for a new career, as those are the times you need to find a way to step back and regroup.

 Finally, it’s never too late to take advantage of mentorship, even a non-traditional mentorship.
 When I first started practicing law, I didn’t have a traditional mentor who had already navigated my situation (i.e., as a driven female on a partner track putting in long hours while also starting a family).
 But I’ve had many people teach me over the years.
-Each of my law partners has taught me their unique ways of practicing law; the paralegals at my firm have taught me the nuts and bolts of real estate closings; my entrepreneur husband has taught me what it takes to build and grow a business; my mother has taught me how to stay patient and keep perspective; and my father, who has practiced law for more than 40 years, has taught me about leadership, humility, and priorities.
+Each of my law partners has taught me their unique ways of practicing law; the paralegals at my firm have taught me the nuts and bolts of real estate closings; my mother has taught me how to stay patient and keep perspective; and my father, who has practiced law for more than 40 years, has taught me about leadership, humility, and priorities.
 I also consider some of my close friends who are also mothers with demanding careers to be mentors.
 Since we are all in similar chapters of our lives, we learn from each other through honest discussions about the struggles and success we are experiencing in real time.
 Even now, I’m learning from junior-level attorneys and newly hired team members who all bring fresh ideas and energy to our law firm.

 The bottom line?
 In order to help our teams (both at work and at home) “row” in sync, we should communicate well, be competent, keep calm, and always be learning.